Are you ready for a delicious Thanksgiving dessert? Get ready for Maple Pumpkin Pudding!

 For the Nuts

-- Put the maple syrup, butter, salt and spice/s in a heavy-bottomed skillet.
+- Put the maple syrup, butter, salt and spice/s in a heavy-bottomed skillet or saucepan.

 - Heat over medium heat until the butter is melted.